En-Calcat Abbey

-En-Calcat Abbey is a Benedictine abbey in Dourgne, France, belonging to the Subiaco Cassinese Congregation.
+En-Calcat Abbey or Saint-Benoît d'En Calcat is a Benedictine abbey in Dourgne, France, belonging to the Subiaco Cassinese Congregation.

 History

 Foundation and exile

 The monastery of Saint Benoît d'En Calcat was founded in 1890 together with the monastery of Sainte Scholastique de Dourgne and both were granted the status of abbey in 1896.
 Though many men entered the monastery, the growth was ended by the Associations Bill of 1901.
 The monastic community was forced to leave France in 1903 and lived then for a few years in Paramon and then in Besalu before they were allowed to return in 1918.
 Though they were not living in France, 33 of the 45 monks were mobilised to fight in the French army during the First World War and 10 monks were killed.

 After returning to En-Calcat in 1918, the monastery thrived and attracted many famous people.
 Maxime Jacob, a French composer and Jewish convert to Catholicism, became monk at the monastery in 1929 and was for many years the chief organist.
 A friend of Maxime, the painter Guy de Chaunac-Lanzac, entered the monastery in 1930 and became a priest in 1937.
 He became famous for his tapestries which were exhibited internationally and died at the monastery in 1997.

 Robert Schuman stayed at the monastery between 1942 and 1944 where he followed the liturgical hours.